sarugaku/pip-shims/README.rst

 Pip Compatibility
 *****************

-Due to the fact that pip has adopted `calver`_, this project provides shims for 2 years. pip releases earlier than that period MAY work but the compatibility isn't guaranteed by the continous integration.
+Due to the fact that pip has adopted `calver`_, this project provides shims for pip releases up to 2 years. pip earlier than that period MAY work but the compatibility isn't guaranteed by the continous integration.
+For example, the support for ``pip==20.0`` will be dropped at 1/1/2023.

 .. _calver: https://calver.org/